Dillon, Read & Co.: Dillon, Read & Co.

 In 1905, it was renamed after its principal partner, William A. Read.
 In 1921, it was renamed as Dillon, Read & Co. to include partner Clarence Dillon.
 The firm underwrote bonds issued by New York City and underwrote stocks and bonds of railroads and other companies.
 In 1921, the firm managed the rescue of faltering Goodyear Tire & Rubber Company.
 In 1925, it engineered the buyout of Dodge Brothers and the sale of the company to Chrysler in 1928.
 In the 1930, it underwrote foreign bonds and arranged financing for the petroleum industry.
 In 1937, it underwrote the bonds used to finance the Triborough Bridge.

+After WWI, they were the largest lender to Germany for reconstruction and reaped great profits, whose funds were used to found the IG Farben company and Vereinigte Stahlwerke during the interwar period.

 C. Douglas Dillon, the son of Dillon Read co-founder Clarence Dillon, served as chairman of the company before serving as U.S. Secretary of the Treasury under John F. Kennedy and as U.S. Undersecretary of State and U.S. Ambassador to France under Dwight Eisenhower.

-Nicholas F. Brady served as Chairman from 1970 to 1982, before serving as a United States Senator from New Jersey and as U.S. Secretary of the Treasury under Ronald Reagan and George H. W. Bush.
+Nicholas F. Brady served as chairman from 1970 to 1982, before serving as a United States Senator from New Jersey and as U.S. Secretary of the Treasury under Ronald Reagan and George H. W. Bush.
+Mehdi Ali, served as Chief Executive officer from 1994 until the company's bankruptcy in 1995.

 In July 1986, the company was sold by its 35 partners to The Travelers Companies for $157.5 million, which was initiated when the Bechtel family cashed out its 30% holding in February, forcing the partnership to sell to Travelers to increase their pool of capital which had been depleted by $25 million.

 The corporate office was located at 535 Madison Ave in New York City.
 The downtown office was located at 120 Wall street in New York City.